When removing an independent set is optimal for reducing the chromatic number: Relations with clique stability

 Note, however, that the splitting of each clause is arbitrary, and while at the first step there is only one way to do this, subsequently there are genuine options producing non-isomorphic constructions.
+The independence graph for this example is shown in Figure \ref{fig:long-SAT}.

 We next show that we may reduce the chromatic number of $G(\mathcal I)$ by removing one vertex from each clause. \begin{lemma} Let $G$ be a $k$-chromatic graph and let $P$ be a partition of $V(G)$ such that each part induces a clique.
 Then we can choose a set $S$ consisting of one vertex from each part such that $G-S$ is $(k-1)$-colourable.\end{lemma} \begin{proof}Colour $G$ with $k$ colours, and choose a highest-coloured vertex from each part to make up $S$.
 Since each part has at most one vertex of colour $k$, every vertex of colour $k$ is in $S$, so at most $k-1$ colours are used on $G-S$.\end{proof} Finally, we show that the augmented independence graph has the required properties.
 An example for $2$-LIT $3$-SAT is shown in Figure \ref{fig:SAT}.